WalletConnect/WalletConnectKotlinV2/README.md

 fun WalletConnectClient.connect(connectParams, {proposedSequence -> /*callback that returns the WalletConnect.Model.ProposedSequence*/}, {error -> /*optional callback for error while sending session proposal*/})
 ```

-The `WalletConnectClient.connect` asynchronously exposes the pairing URI that is shared with wallet out of bound, as qr code or mobile linking.
-The WalletConnect.Model.ProposedSequence
+The `WalletConnectClient.connect` asynchronously exposes the pairing URI that is shared with wallet out of bound, as qr code or mobile
-is Session when there is already an established pairing between peers.
-To establish a session between peers, pass the existing pairing's topic to the connect
+linking.
+The WalletConnect.Model.ProposedSequence returns either a Pairing or Session flag depending on if there is already an established
+pairing between peers.
+To establish a session between peers, pass the existing pairing's topic to the connect method.
+The SDK will send the
-method.
-The SDK will send the SessionProposal under the hood for the given topic and expect session approval or rejection in onSessionApproved and onSessionRejected in DappDelegate accordingly.
+SessionProposal under the hood for the given topic and expect session approval or rejection in onSessionApproved and onSessionRejected in
+DappDelegate accordingly.

 &nbsp;